 Participation fee is 1,000 Euro per project.

-Throughout the entire duration of the Jerusalem based activities, the JSFL will fully host the JSFL participants from across the world and from Israel, and will provide local transportation, lodging and board (breakfast and lunch: full meals; dinner: partial meal).
-Participants must pay all air-travel costs for the 3 sessions.
-This includes the expenses of the producer for the third session.
-JSFL will cover two nights of lodging for the producer in July.
+Throughout the entire duration of the Jerusalem based activities, the JSFL will host the JSFL participants from across the world and from Israel, and will provide local transportation, lodging, and board (full breakfast; lunch and/or dinner).
+Participants must pay all air-travel costs for the sessions.
+This includes the expenses of the Producer for the third session.
+JSFL will cover two nights of lodging for the Producer in July.
 In many countries bursaries and scholarships are available for this kind of training.

 The application is by invitation only.
 JSFL utilizes scouts to identify promising candidates from around the world, whose project and creative profile meet the qualifications and standards of the Lab.